-- d.
-Further to Section 7.26.6 of the Periodic Report and Section 10(c) of the Q1 Report, regarding a motion for class certification which was filed by a participation unit holder of the Partnership (in this section: the "Petitioner") with the Tel Aviv District Court (Economic Department) against the Partnership, the GP, Delek Group, Yitzhak Sharon (Tshuva), the directors of the GP, including the former chairman of the board, and the CEO of the GP (collectively: the "Respondents"), claiming that the Respondents had refrained from disclosing, in the Partnership's reports, the existence of a stipulation in the agreements for the sale of natural gas from the Leviathan and Tamar reservoirs to Blue Ocean Energy (formerly Dolphinus Holdings Limited).
-It is noted that in accordance with the court's decision, the Respondents and the Petitioner are required to file summations and responding summations in 2024, and all by 8 October 2024. - e.
-Further to Section 7.26.7 of the Periodic Report regarding a lawsuit filed by Haifa Port Ltd. (the "Haifa Port") against Chevron, Coral Maritime Services Ltd. and Gold-Line Shipping Ltd. in relation to payment of handling fees to the port, on 4 June 2024, a pre-trial hearing was held in which various motions filed by the parties were heard, other than Haifa Port's motion to call a customs representative to give the testimony scheduled for 8 October 2024, and on 28 July 2024, the court rejected the motions filed by Haifa Port and granted the motion filed by Chevron to call witnesses whom it does not control. - f.
-Further to Section 7.26.9 of the Periodic Report and Section 10(d) of the Q1 Report regarding a motion for a discovery and document inspection order prior to the filing of a derivative claim filed by a holder of participation units of the Partnership (in this section: the "Petitioner") against the Partnership, the GP, the CEO of the Partnership and members of the board of directors of the GP (including the members of the Compensation Committee) during the relevant period (the "Discovery Motion"), claiming that the approval of the current terms of office and employment of the CEO of the Partnership by the Compensation Committee and the board of directors, "overruling" the position of the general meeting of the holders of participation units of the Partnership, was done against the law, it is noted that on 4 June 2024, the Petitioner's reply to the Partnership's answer to the Discovery Motion was filed, and that in accordance with the court's decision, the professional functions at the Ministry of Justice may file a position on their behalf by 19 September 2024.
-The court also ruled that a trial hearing will be held on 18 November 2024.
-Note also that on 23 June 2024, a motion was filed on behalf of the Association of Publicly-Traded Companies (the "Association") to join the proceeding as an Amicus Curiae, and according to the court's decision, after the parties' responses to the aforesaid motion were filed, the Association may file its response to these responses by 11 August 2024.
-In addition, further to the parties' objection to the consolidation of the hearing of this proceeding with the Additional
+- c.
+Further to Section 7.26.6 of the Periodic Report, Section 10(c) of the Q1 Report, and Section 14(d) of the Q2 Report, regarding a motion for class certification which was filed by a holder of participation units of the Partnership (in this section: the "Petitioner") with the Tel Aviv District Court (Economic Department) against the Partnership, the GP, Delek Group, Yitzhak Sharon (Tshuva), the directors of the GP, including the former chairman of the board, and the CEO of the GP (collectively: the "Respondents"), claiming that the Respondents had refrained from disclosing, in the Partnership's reports, the existence of a stipulation in the agreements for the sale of natural gas from the Leviathan and Tamar reservoirs to Blue Ocean Energy (formerly Dolphinus Holdings Limited), the Respondents and the Petitioner are required to file summations and responding summations on their behalf by 7 January 2025. - d.
+Further to Section 7.26.7 of the Periodic Report and Section 14(e) of the Q2 Report regarding a lawsuit filed by Haifa Port Ltd. (the "Haifa Port") against Chevron, Coral Maritime Services Ltd. and Gold-Line Shipping Ltd. in relation to payment of handling fees to the port, on 13 October 2024, Haifa Port filed a motion for leave to appeal the court's decision to deny the motions filed thereby, and a motion to postpone the date for filing the responding affidavits.
+The court granted the said postponement motion and ruled that the responding affidavits shall be filed thirty (30) days after the decision in the motion for leave to appeal.
+In addition, the date of the hearing of Haifa Port's motion to call the customs representative to give testimony was postponed to 13 January 2025. - Further to Section 7.26.9 of the Periodic Report, Section 10(d) of the Q1 Report e. and Section 14(f) of the Q2 Report, regarding a motion for an order for discovery and inspection of documents prior to the filing of a derivative suit filed by a holder of participation units of the Partnership (in this section: the "Petitioner") against the Partnership, the GP, the CEO of the Partnership and members of the GP's board of directors (including the members of the Compensation Committee) in the relevant period (the "Discovery Motion"), claiming that approval of the current terms of office and employment of the CEO of the Partnership by the Compensation Committee and the board of directors, "overruling" the position of the general meeting of the holders of the Partnership's participation units, was done unlawfully, it is noted that on 18 August 2024, the response of the Association of Publicly-Traded Companies (the "Association") was filed to the Petitioner's objection to the Association's motion to join the proceeding as an amicus curiae, and that on 19 September 2024, the court granted the Association's motion to join as aforesaid.
+In addition, according to the court's decisions dated 31 October 2024 and 7 November 2024, the holders of the Partnership's participation units are entitled to give notice as to whether they support the Discovery Motion by 5 December 2024, and to give reasons for their position.
+For such purpose, the court ordered the Petitioner to deliver the pleadings in the proceeding to the holders of the